 States and local programs are making child and family outcomes measurement more efficient and more effective by integrating those processes with IFSP and IEP development and implementation.
-NECTAC and the ECO Center are working to support states who are making changes to their systems and materials to integrate these two processes.
-This page highlights materials and resources that may be of interest and use to other states and programs.
+The ECTA Center works to support states that are making changes to their systems and materials to integrate these two processes.

-The following video presentation provides an overview to the IFSP-IEP integration processes across work with ECO, NECTAC, and a number of early childhood professionals interested in these processes, in addition to highlighting recent work.
+The following video presentation provides an overview to the IFSP-IEP integration processes across work with The ECTA Center and a number of early childhood professionals interested in these processes.

 Key Considerations for Implementation